 D-POAF was created by:

-With nearly a decade of experience each in software engineering, AI, and organizational design, we built D-POAF to address the fundamental challenges of AI-native software delivery.
+With nearly a decade of experience each in software engineering, AI, and organizational design, we built D-POAF to address the fundamental challenges of AI-enabled software delivery.

 D-POAF represents a fundamental shift in how we think about software delivery: